-Numerous factors have a strong impact on home insurance rates: province/location, neighbourhood (due to many influencers, like crime rates), electrical wiring, type of your piping and plumbing, house age and any completed renovations, any types of high-risk stoves (like wood stoves) and oil-based heaters.
+Numerous factors have a strong impact on home insurance rates: province or location, neighbourhood (due to many influencers, like crime rates), electrical wiring, type of your piping and plumbing, house age and any completed renovations, any types of high-risk stoves (like wood stoves), and oil-based heaters.

 The last category lists the factors that sometimes can somewhat impact your home insurance rate: installed alarm monitoring, your family status, availability of a garden, and some other smaller items.

-That should equip you with an initial insurance checklist that you can use next time when shopping for a new home insurance quotes.
+That should equip you with an initial insurance checklist that you can use next time when shopping for home insurance quotes.